CA Intermediate Course May 2026: Subjects, Registration, Fees & Study Plan

 The successful completion of the CA Intermediate CA is required to proceed to the final, the final stage before becoming a qualified chartered accountant.
 This requires a strategic study plan, disciplined preparation, and intensive understanding of the course to pass the exam.

-Overview of the CA Intermediate Course Sept 2025
+Overview of the CA Intermediate Course May 2026

-The following table represents the data for the CA Intermediate Course Sept 2025.
+The following table represents the data for the CA Intermediate Course May 2026.

 CA Intermediate Course Details